65th MCA Annual Awards Dinner

 Marvin Blum and Arnie Gachman

 Marvin Blum makes significant contributions to his community.
 We are honored that he has a longstanding relationship with the Multicultural Alliance where he has served in numerous leadership roles.
 A native Fort Worthian, we attended Paschal High School and the University of Texas earning both an undergraduate and law degree.
 Upon returning to Fort Worth, he has been a key leader in many sectors.
-On April 19, we celebrate the wonderful contributions of Marvin and thank him for his dedication and valuable leadership.
+On April 19, we celebrated the wonderful contributions of Marvin and thanked him for his dedication and valuable leadership.

 The involvement and service in our community by Arnie Gachman is apparent by his desire to positively impact and benefit others more remote than his family and friends.
 Arnie has been involved with the Multicultural Alliance in multiple capacities for almost 50 years.
 Past President and recent retiree of Gamtex Industries, Arnie commits an enormous amount of time and energy to organizations he holds dear.

 The funds raised through this dinner support valuable programming which provide opportunities for people to discuss and share experiences of diverse cultural, racial, religious, and economic concern.
 We work to address inequity and the negative consequences of prejudice and discrimination throughout our region by providing educational programming and bringing people together for shared experiences.
 We strive to create harmonious relationships and build sustainable, inclusive communities.

 Marvin Blum and Arnie Gachman joined a stellar group of past honorees who live our mission.